chris-lawton/low-level-views/src/pages/index.md

 ---
 templateKey: index-page
-title: Welcome to Low Level Views - Putting You in The Picture
+title: Welcome to Low Level Views
 image: /img/pano-1.jpg
 heading: >-
   We offer a high quality service at competitive cost to you.
 We can supply raw still and video footage through to high quality prints of many sizes.
-subheading: This is a subheading
+subheading: Putting You in The Picture
 mainpitch:
   title: About us
   description: >